Martins Beach

-Martins Beach is a beach located in San Mateo County, California.
-The beach is accessible only through Martins Beach Road, which runs from Highway 1 through privately held land.
-Named after local landowner and farmer Nicholas Martin, the beach is best known for billionaire Vinod Khosla's efforts to close access to the public.
+Martins Beach is a beach located in San Mateo County, California, named after local landowner and farmer Nicholas Martin.
+The beach is accessible only via Martins Beach Road, which runs from Highway 1 through privately held land.
+Billionaire Vinod Khosla, the current owner of the land, has sought to establish that he has the right to refuse access to the public.

 Background

 Martins Beach is made up of two shallow coves surrounded by sheer and overhanging cliffs.
 The coves are divided by "Pelican Rock", a tall and sharply pointed rock cone surrounded by a narrow spit of tidepools.

 Once part of the Rancho Cañada de Verde y Arroyo de la Purisima, the beach and the land around it were purchased in the 1850s by Nicholas Martin.
 Martins Beach has historically been a popular family beach and surf spot.
+As of 2014, there were 45 leased beach cabins.

 Since the early 1900s, the Deeney family, the land owners, allowed the public free access to the beach, but charged to park vehicles.
 In the early 1920s, the Deeneys leased the beach to the Watts family.
-They managed the beach and visitor amenities, including the popular “Watts Inn” on the beach, which still stands.
+They managed the beach and visitor amenities, including Watts Inn on the beach, which still stands.
 Also included was paid parking by the highway.
 In the early 1990s, the Deeneys took over management of the beach.
 They allowed use of the beach in exchange for a parking fee.